DeeNewcum/termdetect/README.md

          window position:   5 x 81
              screen size:   3200 x 1080

-    $ export TERM=$(./termdetect -t)
+    $ export TERM=$(termdetect -t)
     $ echo $TERM
     vte

     ****TODO****: suggest some lines that users can put in their .vimrc to properly set things up as either 16 color or 256 color
     ****TODO****: also, if there's anything needed to get vimrc to use utf8 whenever termdetect senses that...

-    $ ./termping
+    $ termping
        1 ms    (min 1,  max 1,   avg 1.0)
        1 ms    (min 1,  max 1,   avg 1.0)
        1 ms    (min 1,  max 1,   avg 1.0)
        1 ms    (min 1,  max 1,   avg 1.0)
        1 ms    (min 1,  max 1,   avg 1.0)

-    # ^^ from this, a script can guess that the user's terminal is located on the same machine or in close proximity
+    # ^^ from this, a script can guess that the user's terminal is located
+    #    on the same machine or in close proximity

+## Installation

+Download the latest version [here](https://github.com/DeeNewcum/termdetect/downloads), unpack it, and read the [README.txt](https://github.com/DeeNewcum/termdetect/blob/master/release/README.txt) inside.

+termdetect requires only a base install of Perl.
+It has been tested on Perl v5.8.6 through v5.14.2, and on Ubuntu 10.10, RHEL5, and Solaris 10.
+It should work on OS/X, FreeBSD, AIX, and HPUX, but it hasn't been tested on those yet.
+Bug reports for these are encouraged.

 ## How does it work?

 There are [some request/reply ANSI sequences](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md#capability-names-tests) that give us bits of information about the terminal.  <tt>Termdetect</tt> looks up the responses in a database of known terminals.
 Because it relies on ANSI escape sequences *only*, <tt>termdetect</tt> works across SSH and serial links.

-## Current status

-The software is pre-beta quality.
-It's usable, but has some usability kinks that I need to resolve.

-See [here](https://github.com/DeeNewcum/termdetect/graphs/commit-activity) and [here](https://github.com/DeeNewcum/termdetect/branches) to see the recent activity level.

 ## Documentation

 * run <tt>termdetect --help</tt>
 * see [doc/termmatch.md](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md)

-## Dependencies

-termdetect requires only a base install of Perl; it requires no extra libraries.
-It has been tested on Perl v5.8.8.